rafael-santiago/tulip/README.md

 (...)
 ```

-For uninstalling you should do almost the same.
+For uninstalling, you should do almost the same.
 You should pass the ``--uninstall`` option instead of the previous one.